Another-Axiom/GT_CustomMapExample/README.md

      lists are not affected by this.

 ## Placeholder Script and Prefabs
-The `Placeholder` script defines an object that will get replaced by an existing Gorilla Tag script/object when your map is loaded in-game.
+The `GTObjectPlaceholder` script defines an object that will get replaced by an existing Gorilla Tag script/object when your map is loaded in-game.
 Each has a prefab in the `Assets/MapPrefabs/` folder that can or should be used depending on the placeholder selected for the `Placeholder Object` setting.

 ### Force Volume
 This is used in Gorilla Tag for things like the elevator to Sky Jungle and the invisible wind barriers preventing players from falling out of the that map.
-The `ForceVolumePlaceholder` prefab has the `Placeholder` script setup to use the `Force Volume` option and includes some default settings (each of which has a tooltip when hovered that provides more info).
+The `ForceVolumePlaceholder` prefab has the `GTObjectPlaceholder` script setup to use the `Force Volume` option and includes some default settings (each of which has a tooltip when hovered that provides more info).
 The prefab includes a visual preview and can be scaled as desired.
+If you'd like to customize the collider shape used for a Force Volume, you can set the `Use Default Placeholder` option to FALSE, and add your collider component alongside the `GTObjectPlaceholder` script.

 ### Leaf Glider
-The `LeafGliderPlaceholder` prefab has the `Placeholder` script setup to use the `Leaf Glider` option and includes a visual preview to assist with placement.
-It's recommended to **ONLY** use this prefab when using the `Leaf Glider` option on the `Placeholder` script.
+The `LeafGliderPlaceholder` prefab has the `GTObjectPlaceholder` script setup to use the `Leaf Glider` option and includes a visual preview to assist with placement.
+It's recommended to **ONLY** use this prefab when using the `Leaf Glider` option on the `GTObjectPlaceholder` script.
 Scaling the placeholder will not affect the leaf glider that it get's replaced with.

 ### Glider Wind Volume
 This is used in Gorilla Tag in Sky Jungle to send the Leaf Gliders into the air.
 The `GliderWindVolumePlaceholder` prefab has the
-`Placeholder` script setup to use the `Glider Wind Volume` option and includes some default settings.
+`GTObjectPlaceholder` script setup to use the `Glider Wind Volume` option and includes some default settings.
 It also includes a visual preview, but if you change the `Local Wind Direction` setting the arrows in the preview will not be pointed the correct way.
 This prefab/placeholder can be scaled as desired.
+If you'd like to customize the collider shape used for a Glider Wind Volume, you can set the `Use Default Placeholder` option to FALSE, and add your collider component alongside the `GTObjectPlaceholder` script.

 ### Water Volume
+Using this placeholder you can define a swimmable water volume.
+This works best when combined with `Zone Shader Settings` underwater effects.
-The `WaterVolumePlaceholder` prefab has the `Placeholder` script setup to use the `Water Volume` option with some default settings.
+The `WaterVolumePlaceholder` prefab has the `GTObjectPlaceholder` script setup to use the `Water Volume` option with some default settings.
 It includes a visual preview and can be scaled as desired.
+If you'd like to customize the collider shape used for a Water Volume, you can set the `Use Default Placeholder` option to FALSE, and add your collider component alongside the `GTObjectPlaceholder` script.

+### Hoverboard Area
+The Hoverboard Area placeholder allows you to define an area where players are allowed to use Hoverboards.
+The `HoverboardArea` prefab has the
+`GTObjectPlaceholder` script setup to use the `HoverboardArea` option and a Box Collider component.
+This option for the `GTObjectPlaceholder` script *requires* a Collider component to function correctly.

+### Hoverboard Dispenser
+For players to actually have access to Hoverboards in your map, you'll need to add some `HoverboardDispenser` placeholder prefabs.
+These need to be placed *inside* a `HoverboardArea` to function correctly.
+It's recommended to **ONLY** use this prefab when using the `Hoverboard Dispenser` option on the `GTObjectPlaceholder` script.
+Scaling the placeholder will not affect the Hoverboard Dispernser that it get's replaced with.

+### ATM
+Using the `ATMPlaceholder` prefab, you can give players access to an ATM in your map.
+It has an option to set a Default Creator Code.
+It's recommended to **ONLY** use this prefab when using the `ATM` option on the `GTObjectPlaceholder` script.
+Scaling the placeholder will not affect the ATM that it get's replaced with.

+For more information about creator codes and how to apply, please refer to this [announcement post](https://discord.com/channels/671854243510091789/804747032651628615/1352342582717452371) in the Gorilla Tag Discord.

 ## Other Scripts/Prefabs